 - The 24.1 Megapixel CMOS sensor and DIGIC 4+ Image Processor offer excellent image quality, even in low-light conditions, making it perfect for concert photography.

-- The built-in Wi-Fi with NFC technology allows you to quickly and easily share your photos and videos with friends and family.
+- The built-in Wi-Fi with NFC technology allows you to quickly and easily share your photos and videos.

 - The camera bundle is quite heavy, making it difficult to carry around for extended periods.

 - The 18-55mm lens may not be suitable for all types of concert photography, and you may need to purchase additional lenses to get the best shots.